-The AT25SF2561C / AT25QF2561C provides two Address Modes to specify any byte of data in the memory array.
+The AT25SL2561C / AT25QL2561C provides two Address Modes to specify any byte of data in the memory array.
 The Three-Byte Address Mode is backward-compatible to older generations of serial Flash memory that only support up to 128 Mbit data.
-To address the 256 Mbit or more data in Three-Byte Address Mode, Extended Address Register must be used in addition to the three-byte addresses.
+To address the full 256 Mbit memory array in Three-Byte Address Mode, Extended Address Register can be used to extend the three-byte addresses.
+As an alternative, dedicated Four-Byte Address commands can be used (these commands use Four-Byte Addressing regardless of the byte addressing mode).